 When in the presence of a Class 3B laser the potential for serious injury reaches a medium/high level.
 It’s very common for protective glasses to be worn when using Class 3B lasers and are required to include a warning label reading “Avoid exposure to beam.”
 You may be surprised to learn that, while they are the second most powerful, Class 3B lasers are used to read CDs and DVDs.

 Class 4 Lasers

 Class 4 lasers are the most powerful lasers with the highest potential to cause severe harm to humans.
 Unlike the other laser classes which only deem a laser beam dangerous if directly viewed, a Class 4 laser can cause severe damage even if indirectly viewed.
 They have the ability to burn skin if exposed and present a fire risk.
 Laser safety is of utmost importance when handling Class 4 lasers.

-One way to avoid eye damage from any laser is by using lasers with 100% IR filtration.
-Alpec laser pointers provide 100% IR filtration, plus approval from the FDA and the Center for Devices and Radiological Health (CDRH) to give you peace of mind that it is safe to use for presentation and pointing.
+Avoid eye damage from any laser by using laser pointers with 100% IR filtration.
+Alpec laser pointers provide 100% IR filtration, and have approvals from the FDA and the Center for Devices and Radiological Health (CDRH).
+Our laser pointers are safe to use for presentations and pointing.